ouchpixels/ouchpixels/README.md

 <br/>
 🏀 I care about performance, 60 fps and all that jazz
 <br/>
-👁️ I'm all about creating delightful digital experiences
+👁️ I'm all about creating delightful digital experiences and pushing the boundaries of the Web
 <br/>
 <!--🔭 You can play with many of my works on Codepen. -->
 ### Find me around the Web 🌎: